 Graham has extensive experience drafting and prosecuting patent applications in the medical, electrical, aerospace, and mechanical arts.
-His primary areas of technical experience include: aerial vehicles and systems, power generation and energy storage systems, clean energy systems, industrial powertrains, physiological monitoring systems, medical devices, drug delivery devices, biometric systems, semiconductors, semiconductor manufacturing, ultrasonic diagnostics, optical scanners, automotive systems, industrial equipment, textiles and apparel, sporting goods, toys and games, image forming devices, and control systems.
+His primary areas of technical experience include: aerial vehicles and systems, power generation and energy storage systems, clean energy systems, industrial powertrains, physiological monitoring systems, medical devices, drug delivery devices, biometric systems, additive manufacturing, semiconductors, semiconductor manufacturing, ultrasonic diagnostics, optical scanners, automotive systems, industrial equipment, textiles and apparel, sporting goods, toys and games, image forming devices, and control systems.

 In the area of USPTO contested proceedings, Graham has served as counsel to some of the largest corporations in the world in their most important inter partes review, post grant review, and reexamination matters.
-In fact his success against serial patent challenges resulted in a “bulletproof” patent portfolio that ultimately resulted in a favorable settlement.
+In fact, his success against serial patent challenges resulted in a “bulletproof” patent portfolio that ultimately resulted in a favorable settlement.

 Graham is a contributing author of Patent Office Litigation, Second Edition, published in 2017.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 This second edition of Patent Office Litigation is the follow up to the first version of the book that was published in 2012 by Thomson Reuters Westlaw, which focused on the contested proceedings that were introduced under the America Invents Act that year.
 Graham is also a contributing author to the first edition of Patent Office Litigation.